-Linux terminal may be the most boring application for new Linux users but it’s undoubtedly very useful.
-Once a user gets used to it, it’s more powerful than a GUI app. eDEX-UI, a fullscreen Linux terminal, system monitor, and network monitor is the coolest terminal application I have ever used.
+Linux terminal may be the most boring application for new Linux users, but it’s undoubtedly beneficial.
+Once a user gets used to it, it’s more powerful than a GUI app. eDEX-UI, a fullscreen Linux terminal, system monitor, and network monitor, is the coolest terminal application I have ever used.

 eDEX-UI is inspired by sci-fi movies, especially from TRON Legacy movie effects.
 Besides having great looks, it has really cool features such as a system monitor, network monitor, GUI file manager, multi-tab support, and awesome themes.

 Here is how the eDEX-UI startup looks like –

 How to use eDEX-UI?